rust-embedded/rust-raspberrypi-OS-tutorials/12_integrated_testing/README.md

 [tutorial 03]: ../03_hacky_hello_world

 As a matter of fact, for the `Raspberrys`, nothing needs to be done, so the function is empy.
-But this might be different for other hardware emulated by QEMU, so it makes sense to introduce the function now to make it easier in case new `BSPs` are added to the kernel in the future.
+But this might be different for other hardware emulated by `QEMU`, so it makes sense to introduce the function now to make it easier in case new `BSPs` are added to the kernel in the future.

 Next, the reexported `test_main()` is called, which will call our `test_runner()` which finally